zeolearn/nodejs-text-tutorial/module6.md

 Most web applications maintain and store user data in sessions.
 Basically, a session is just a place to store data that can be used with a client's requests, sometimes multiple requests.

 Consider this scenario.
-You create a new Twitter account and after , you access your Twitter account for some amount of time and then you close your browser.
-Next day you open the web browser and visit Twitter's home URL and but now you do not have to login.
+You create a new Twitter account and after, you access your Twitter account for some amount of time and then you close your browser.
+Next day you open the web browser and visit Twitter's home URL and but now you do not have to log in.
 How?
 The browser has stored your credentials as tokens or sessions.

 There are different ways to store a session: